 - 1-2 lbs ripe heirloom tomatoes - sliced, assorted sizes

-- 3 tsp fresh herbs of your choice – chopped (I used basil, thyme, chives, Italian oregano, and sage)
+- 3 teaspoon fresh herbs of your choice - chopped (I used basil, thyme, chives, Italian oregano, and sage)

-- 1 egg – beaten with 1 tbsp water
+- 1 egg - beaten with 1 tablespoon water

 - Sea salt and freshly cracked pepper